 AVOIDANCE OF PROBATE.
-Unlike assets passing under a Will, the Trust Assets will not be subject to a probate proceeding.
-This step can save legal fees and court filing fees for your family and avoids any unnecessary delay in the distribution of the Trust Assets.
+Unlike assets passing under a Will, the Trust Assets will not be subject to probate proceedings.
+This step can save legal fees and court filing fees for your family and avoid any unnecessary delay in the distribution of the Trust Assets.